fracturestudios/UnityPrototypes/docs/move.markdown

 ## Navigation

+Navigation in nullZERO is a little atypical, since there's no gravity vector to orient the map around.

 Navigation is a state machine with two distinct modes, based on whether or not the player is attached to a particular surface.
 The player controls when to transition between these two states and how.

 ### Walking

 When the player is "walking," they are attached to a surface, and move over the surface.
-Players in a "walking" state always stay attached to the surface, and when they walk off an edge, they walk onto the adjacent edge.
+Players in a "walking" state always stay attached to the surface, and when they walk off an edge, they continue onto the adjacent face along that edge.
 Players never "fall off" an object while in the walking state.

 This is done using an anchor point projected onto the navigation surface.
 When the player moves, we internally move the anchor point along the surface, rolling over to the adjacent edge as needed.
 The movement direction is calculated by projecting the player's look vector onto the edge which houses the anchor point.

-When moving his way moves the player over an edge, the anchor point is moved to equivalent point on the adjacent edge.
+When moving the player over an edge this way, the anchor point is moved to equivalent point on the adjacent face.
-We subtract the distance the player already moved to get to the edge, and process the remaining distance on the new edge.
+We subtract the distance the player already moved to get to the edge, and process the remaining distance along the new face.
-This happens as many times as necessary until the player has moved the complete distance required.
+This happens as many times as necessary until the player has moved the complete distance.

 After moving the player, we compute the normal from the surface at the anchor point, and use that to position and orient the player.

-To smooth the player orientation when walking over a sharp edge, we sweep out multiple points around the anchor point and compute all those normals.
+To smooth the player orientation when walking over a sharp edge, we sweep out multiple points around the anchor point and compute normals at each point.
-We then average together all those normals to produce a final normal for the player pawn.
+We average the results together to obtain a smoothed normal to orient the player.
-As the player nears the edge, we thus smoothly interpolate the pawn's orientation around the edge.
+This normal swings gradually as the player rounds an edge, at a speed proportional to how far we sweep, and with precision proportional to the number of sweeped points.

 Note the pawn's look direction is relative to the pawn's orientation, as if the look direction were the head and the pawn's orientation were the body.
+When the player rounds a corner, the look direction rounds the corner too.

 ### Jumping

 While a player is walking, they can press the jump button to propel themselves off the surface in the direction they were looking.
 In the transitionary state, the player accelerates away from the anchor point at a rate inversely proportional to the distance from the anchor point.
-(As the player gets farther from the anchor point, the rate of acceleration falls off; if the player started far from the anchor point, they don't accelerate a ton.)
+(As the player gets farther from the anchor point, the rate of acceleration falls off; if the player started far from the anchor point, they don't accelerate much.)

 After the player is a fixed difference away from the anchor point, the player is no longer accelerating and is in the "jumping" state.
 If the player releases the jump button, the player stops acclerating immediately and enters the "jumping" state.